shubhamkushwah123/insure-me-app/README.md

 - Mention your GitHub repository containing all the codes, including application code, pipeline code, Dockerfile, Ansible scripts, Terraform scripts, Kubernetes scripts, etc.
 - Upload the project in your designated Assignment project acitivity in iON.

 We look forward to your innovative and efficient solutions.
-Good luck!
+Good luck!!